rusted-skyline/simple-atm/README.md

    work factor of the algorithm which helps mitigate brute forcing the hash.
 An alternative I considered is bcrypt which has smaller storage requirements.
 See the "Next Steps" section for further discussion of future improvements that could be made.
+1. I chose to make the maximum allowable deposit, withdraw, or balance amount $9999999999.99, which is one penny shy of 1 trillion dollars.
+This was an arbitrary decision made by me for this project, but something I would not pick without consulting the business in a business setting.

 ## Next Steps I Would Explore